Problem solving

 Once an individual has established the source of the problem, they can determine alternative solutions.
 The goal of plotting solutions to the problem is to remedy it and realign it with business goals.
 A creative problem-solving test may identify whether an individual has the competency to determine solutions.
 Key competencies in seeking solutions include:

-• Establishing alternative solutions that align with business goals;
+• Establishing alternative solutions that align with business goals

-• Determining whether a problem needs short- or long-term solutions;
+• Determining whether a problem needs short- or long-term solutions

-• Determining if there are any barriers to implementing the solutions.
+• Evaluating how solutions may impact on resources; and determining if there are any barriers to implementing the solutions.

 Although any problem can have multiple solutions, the simplest or fastest one may not always be the best course of action.
 This is where solution comparison comes into play.